BrianHHough/ethereum-supply-chain-tracking-dapp/README.md

 # Part 4: Deploy smart contracts on a public test network (Rinkeby)

+### **Running a local Ethereum network and deploying to the local network**
+- Open a Terminal window, and cd into project directory
+- Run command `truffle develop` (to run a local ethereum network)
+- Use command `compile` (to compile your solidity contract files)
+- Use command `migrate --reset` (to deploy your contract to the locally running ethereum network)

+### **Deploying to the Rinkeby Ethereum testnet using Truffle**
+- Terminal command to deploy to Rinkeby using truffle: `truffle migrate --reset --network rinkeby`
 ___

 # Part 5: Modify client code to interact with smart contracts